AL, US · AI law tracker

 Role-based compliance checklist

-- general_counsel Assess current law enforcement practices concerning AI and facial recognition for alignment with proposed limitations.
+- compliance_officer Assess current and planned uses of facial recognition and AI systems in arrest processes for alignment with proposed limitations.

 Intelligence briefs (1)